The KU Experience

 The University of Kansas Health System and the University of Kansas Medical Center work together to offer the region’s premier academic medical center, located in Kansas City, Kansas.
 The health system provides the facilities, operating rooms, pharmacy, nurses and other staff and equipment that serve to deliver high-quality, nationally recognized patient care.
 The health system also funds, in whole or in part, hundreds of residency positions at the medical center to fulfill its education mission and to train additional physicians.
 Physicians who practice at the hospital are on faculty at the medical center, and many are engaged in clinical research, advancing medicine as they care for patients at the bedside.
 These organizations, working together, use research and continuous improvement to advance the power of medicine.

-View the Current Peer Nominated Resident Council and GMEC Membership List (PDF).
+View the 2023-2024 Peer Nominated Resident Council and GMEC Membership (PDF)

 - President –Bryan Adam Schatmeyer, MD, Neurological Surgery, PGY4